AndraRaco/Smart-Lamp-IoT/README.md

   - first parameter is the ConfigurationNumber; If is out of range => error message;

 - Prints a spcific configuration
-  - first parameter is the ConfigurationNumber; If is out of range => error message Example for output:
+  - first parameter is the ConfigurationNumber; If is out of range => error message <br>

+     Example for output:
      <br>
      "This lamp's current configuration: <br>